David Collins (lieutenant governor): American Revolutionary War

 In March 1775, Collins sailed to Boston, Massachusetts, with two battalions of marines, to help the Governor of Massachusetts Thomas Gage reinforce the town.
 Collins was named second lieutenant to Captain Thomas Lindsay in the third company of the First Battalion of Marines.
 On 17 June, Collins took part in General William Howe's bayonet charge and capture of Breed's Hill in the Battle of Bunker Hill to hold the heights of Charlestown.
 He was promoted to first lieutenant the following week.

 On 17 March 1776, the British evacuated from Boston to Halifax, Nova Scotia.
 Here he met Maria Stuart Procter, the daughter of Captain Charles Procter, whom he married on 13 June 1777.
 Collins's battalion was recalled to England in 1777, where Collins became adjutant of the battalion at Chatham.
 He was promoted captain-lieutenant in August 1779, and captain in July 1780.
 In February 1781, Collins was posted as captain for a detachment of marines aboard the 74-gun HMS Courageux in the Channel Squadron commanded by Admiral Richard Howe, where he took part in the relief of Gibraltar.
 In September 1783 Collins was put onto half-pay.

 Colonial Administration

-New South Wales
+Judge Advocate of New South Wales

 In October 1786, after three years on half-pay stationed at Chatham, Collins volunteered for service in the proposed penal colony of New South Wales.
 On 29 November, and despite a lack of legal training, he was named Judge Advocate for the new colony and chief judge for a military court administering the New South Wales Marine Corps.
 In May 1787 he sailed aboard the First Fleet, reaching Sydney Cove in January 1788.

+Collins presided over the first criminal court in New South Wales on 11 February.
+Three convicts were found guilty with one being sentenced to 150 lashes.
+Later that month the military court headed by Collins condemned another convict, Thomas Barrett, to death by hanging.
+Barrett was the first person legally executed in colonial New South Wales.

+In 1789, Collins' court sentenced John Ruglass to 700 lashes for stabbing a woman, and condemned six soldiers to death for theft.
+Later that year, the court sentenced convict Ann Davis to death for stealing, becoming the first woman executed in the colony.
+In September 1789, Collins recommended a pardon for a soldier who raped an 8 year old girl.
+The pardon was subsequently granted by Governor Phillip.

+In 1793, two soldiers were sentenced to 500 and 800 lashes respectively for being absent without leave.
+In 1795, a spate of gang rapes resulted in several settlers and convicts being sentenced to punishment of up to 1,000 lashes.

-In June or July 1788, Governor Phillip appointed Collins as the Secretary to the Governor, or Secretary to the Colony as the position was sometimes called.
+Collins was also appointed as Secretary to the Colony of New South Wales.
 Collins filled the three roles of Secretary, Judge Advocate and Lieutenant Governor until he left the colony for England in 1796.